moliver28/research-handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/_index.md

 We operate a Capacity Planning rota, which switches on a fortnightly basis amongst all on-call SRES, with the schedule managed in [PagerDuty](https://gitlab.pagerduty.com/schedules#PTODO).
-The goal is to give ourselves the best chance of noticing impending saturation events *before* they become a customer-visible incident
+The goal is to give ourselves the best chance of resolving impending saturation events *before* they become a customer-impacting incident
 It is based on statistical modelling and human interpretation, and is not expected to be perfect in every situation.
 Do your best,
 and understand that the process is inherently imprecise and fuzzy at the edges.

+The Dedicated capacity process process is built on top of [Tamland].(/handbook/engineering/infrastructure/team/scalability/observability/tamland/)

 The overall flow of work is to assess any new reported saturation risks, and re-review any which are due to be looked at again.